sigmasoldi3r/saturnus/readme.md

 ```

 Time for some object oriented programming!
 Yes, _Saturnus_ has classes, of
-course, but with a catch: We forbid inheritance by design, which does not
+course, but we forbid inheritance by design, which does not eliminate
-eliminate polymorphism.
+at all polymorphism (see below).

 ```rs
 class Person {